elastisys/scale.cloudpool/openstack/README.md

         is false (disabled).
   - ``poolUpdatePeriod`` (optional): The time interval (in seconds) between periodical pool size updates.
-A pool size update may involve terminating termination-due instances and placing new spot requests to replace terminated spot requests.
+A pool size update may involve terminating termination-due servers and placing new server requests to replace terminated servers.
 Default: 60.

 ## Supported Authentication Schemes